-An AdWords account is created in a few steps and without additional costs.
+An Ads account is created in a few steps and without additional costs.
 After that, you can easily create an ad: choose keywords, set budget, write ad title and text and go!

 Quick success for a fistful of Dollars?